Xerxous/rallyslack/README.md

 This feature appends to the note section of the user story or task to log written changes: whom and when.
 The message will be under the line *** Rallybot *** to note the start of the audit.

+### Logs
+`logs/` is dedicated to accumulating logs recorded from the winston module.

+If a valid command is triggered, (which should evoke a logger method) a log entry will be added in this directory.

+Additional details about the logger properties can be found or modified in `bot/logger.js`

 ## Set up your Slackbot